 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset.
 Financial liquidity represents the Company's ability to fund future operating activities.
-The Company may generate cash from the Ramu Mine's operating surpluses, the sale of additional equity securities, as well as through debt financing.
-The Company plans to fund its ongoing operations with its existing cash and cash equivalents balance.
-Although the Company may enter into commitments to acquire royalties and direct interests in mineral properties those commitments are normally funded by use of the Company's available cash and cash equivalents and are contingent on its ability to raise funds through the sale of additional equity securities or debt financing.
+The Company may generate cash from the sale of additional equity securities, as well as through debt financing.
+The Company plans to fund its ongoing operations with its existing cash balance and amounts receivable from MCC Ramu NiCo Limited.
+Although the Company may enter into commitments to acquire royalties and direct interests in mineral properties those commitments are normally funded by use of the Company's available cash and are contingent on its ability to raise funds through the sale of additional equity securities or debt financing.
 The Company's accounts payable and accrued liabilities are due within the next 12 months.
-The nonrecourse debt is estimated to be due as follows: \$9,000,000 within the next 12 months and \$35,094,791 after 12 months, however this loan is repayable from the Company's share of the Ramu Mine's operating surplus.
-Management believes there were no changes in liquidity risk during the year.
-The Company's exposure to and management of liquidity risk has not changed materially from that of the prior year.
+The non-recourse debt is estimated to be due as follows: \$5,250,000 within the next 12 months and \$31,289,499 after 12 months, however this loan is only repayable to the extent the Company's share of the Ramu Nickel Mine's operations are in surplus.
+The Company's management of liquidity risk has not changed materially from that of the prior year.